 LLM Intellectual Property Law will support students in gaining a high-level appreciation of the scope of intellectual property law and the principles and rationale which underpin the law.
 This is reinforced by developing awareness of a range of critiques which pertain to the sector, including those relating to the scope and applicability of the various rights.
 Based on this students develop an appreciation through developing expertise in the application of these rights in key contexts, in particular the International and European Union approaches to intellectual property rights.
 In respect of the latter, the inherent tension between the creation of monopoly rights and the European Union’s single market regulations are explored.

 This flexible course can be studied over one year, full-time and two years part-time.
 Individual modules can be studied for CPD awards for those working in the legal profession.
-All LLM modules are accredited by the SRA for CPD purposes.View Nottingham Law School's Website
+All LLM modules are accredited by the SRA for CPD purposes.View Nottingham Trent University's Website